arrahmanbd/flutter_alhadith_bangla/README.md

 ## Database Analysis
 I have analyzed their database and also created a demo database for demonstration purposes and code sharing.
 Here is my report.
-If you are from IRF Foundation, please replace hadith.db with original database which located at "assest/database/".
-Then buld the app.
+If you are from IRF Foundation, please replace hadith.db with original database which located at "assest/database/" directory.
+Then build the app.
 Thank you.

 [DatabaseSchema.pdf](demo/db.pdf)